-OPERATING OPTIONAL 3-STAGE PERMANENTLY ATTACHED IV POLE
+OPERATING THE OPTIONAL 3-STAGE PERMANENTLY ATTACHED IV POLE

 The 3-stage permanently attached IV pole is an option and may have been installed at either the head, foot or both ends of the stretcher.
+The choice was made at the time the stretcher was purchased.